 Although I do like to try and learn some of the language, there have been plenty of occasions when I would have loved to be more confident to try and speak to people in the past.
 The Pocketalk would have been a very useful addition back then.

-It’s worth noting that this version of the Pocketalk has been superceded, and there is now a new Pocketalk S available.
+It’s worth noting that this version of the Pocketalk has been superceded and is now known as the Pocketalk classic – and there is now a new Pocketalk S available.

-This means that the original version of the Pocketalk portable translator is now even cheaper, at around £99/$99- which makes it a bargain in my eyes.
+This means that the original version of the Pocketalk portable translator is now even cheaper, at around £99/$99- which makes it an absolute bargain in my eyes.